cassiorsfreitas/blog/_posts/hello-serverless.md

 - **Dependency:** ceding control of these aspects of your IT stack also opens you up to vendor lock-in.
 Deciding to change providers will also likely come with the cost of upgrading your systems to adhere to the new vendor’s specifications.

 Depending on the size and on the timing of your application, cost can be an advantage or a disadvantage.
-The services work on demand and CHARGE on demand.
+The services work on demand and TO GET YOUR MONEY on demand.

 **Quick idea validation!** Most BaaS and FaaS services are free initially.
 It is possible to build great ideas, abstracting the complexity of the infrastructure and focusing more on the product that will be built.
 A great environment to test, study and validate projects, for sure.
 Every time you spend time with infrastructure, you have less time to generate value for the end users.

+Fortunately, following trends topics, we will talk more about serverless in the future and learn about concrete cases.
+So I'm open to talking about it and going deeper and deeper into this article.
+See you and take care!